mackenziehampel/AntibuddiesXcodeProj/README.md

 The data model is currently a visio document.
 I used lucidchart, and there is a way to import the visio document into lucidchart if you would also prefer to work on it that way.
 You can also import the document into Draw.io if you would rather work in that environment.

 SETUP:
 The database is stored using Amazon Web Service (AWS) through their relational database system (RDS).
 Our project is currently using a 120 free trial account, today’s date is 7/30/2019.
 The account might not be active if the 120 days have passed.
-The username and password to the account is
+The username and password to the account is .
+CONTACT boliverson@mail.weber.edu

-username:  benjaminoliverson@mail.weber.edu,
-password: W3b3rSt@t3.

 To open the database go to microsoft sequel server, and choose database engine.
 For the server name use the endpoint followed by: (,port number) under the connectivity & security page of the database site. (endpoint: antibuddies.co362eqfasab.us-east-2.rds.amazonaws.com, port number: 1433) We are also in the OHIO US EAST server location, so you may need to be in that server group to access the database.
 Ben Oliverson was thinking of continuing with the project.
 I would recommend sending a message to the email, to see if he is still working on it and any updates he may have about the account.

-Login: antibuddies,
-Password: WeberStudent1.
+CONTACT boliverson@mail.weber.edu for passwords

  If the account is discontinued go to AWS and make a free trial account.
 Go through steps and create a rds mysql database.
 Login with your new credentials through microsoft sequel server, and run the SQLScript.sql to re-add all data structures.
 This will make a new database, but all previously stored data by the clients in the other database will be lost if you can’t access it, so this should only be done if absolutely necessary.